When You Don’t Feel Blessed as a Mother

 Anyone who has a child knows that most days are hard.
-Like watching a season finale of Grey’s Anatomy hard, and there is no sugar coating it ever.
-The truth is that although social media doesn’t show it, 95% of the time you won’t feel #blessed at all.
+Like watching a season finale of Grey’s Anatomy hard, and there is no sugar coating it—ever.
+The truth is that, although social media doesn’t show it, 95% of the time you won’t feel #blessed at all.
 In fact, you’ll probably feel #haventshoweredindays or #cantgetmycraptogether or maybe even #isitwinetimeyet.
-And guess what, that’s okay because I’ve come to realize that we’re not supposed to feel #blessed all the time.
+And guess what?
+That’s okay, because I’ve come to realize that we’re not supposed to feel #blessed all the time.

 Don’t Believe the Lie